MACmidiDEV/MCAMACHO-DataCentric-CIM3/README.md

 My goal in the design was to make it as easy as possible to access all information on the site while striving to keep the page with collected videos simple enough to be managed by a toddler.

 ## Scope
-With COVID-19 we have to find use of all this new time and still engage our children.
+considerationWith COVID-19 we have to find use of all this new time and still engage our children.
 Link Learning is a great way to begin to accomplish this task.
 In building this web application a huge design concideration were the toddlers that will be end users.

 ## Utilized Technologies
 ### Languages